(an introduction to employee performance

 is more than job descriptions.
 A job description lists what duties,

-what responsibilities a certain job has.
+and responsibilities a certain job has.
 It doesn’t tell the employee

 produce.
 It doesn’t keep telling you, the supervisor, how well